Hitachi ID Password Manager network architecture

 meta-directories (e.g., WMI to Microsoft ILM).

-- Password Manager can send e-mails to users asking them to register or to
+- Password Manager can send e-mails to users asking them to complete

-- Password Manager can create tickets on most common incident management systems,
+- Password Manager can create tickets on many types of incident management

 systems, either recording completed activity or requesting

 300 events can trigger ticket generation.